1. Purpose of policy

 Workplace bullying is defined as repeated and unreasonable behaviour directed towards a worker or a group of workers that creates a risk to health and safety.
 For further information, refer to the University’s Preventing and Responding to Workplace Bullying – Governing Policy.
 It is possible for a person to be bullied, harassed and discriminated against at the same time.

 The University is committed to fostering the right of individuals to be free from discrimination and harassment while engaged in activities undertaken as part of their study, employment, or other forms of association with the University of the Sunshine Coast.

 All members of the University community are to be treated with courtesy and respect in accordance with the Staff Code of Conduct – Governing Policy and the Student Conduct – Governing Policy.
 Discrimination and harassment will not be tolerated under any circumstances and the University will take all reasonable steps to eliminate discrimination and harassment of or by staff, students, visitors and other members of the University community.

 The University will use educative approaches for the prevention of discrimination and harassment, ensuring staff and students know their rights and responsibilities, and to encourage the reporting of behaviour that breaches this policy.

 Should a complaint of alleged harassment or discrimination arise, the University will take timely and appropriate action through the following procedures:

-- In the case of a student making an allegation, the Student Complaints and Appeals – Governing Policy and Procedures.
+- In the case of a student making an allegation, the Student Grievance Resolution – Governing Policy and associated Procedures.

 - In the case of staff members or University visitors making an allegation, the Staff Discrimination and Harassment Complaint - Procedures.